gfmortega/hangman-judge/README.md

     fileName.exe           fileName.exe
     fileName.out           ./fileName.out

-Ensure that this file is in the same directory as the .jar file.
+Ensure that the player program is in the same directory as the `Judge.jar` file.

-Since the I/O of this problem is can be quite a lot, the interaction between the Judge and the Player is recorded in the file "log.txt".
+Since the I/O of this problem can be quite a lot, the interaction between the Judge and the Player is recorded in the file `log.txt`.

 The Judge currently is set to ask all words contained in `word_bank.txt` so if you want to test against custom words, that is the file to edit.